Achieving Optimal Sample Complexity for a Broader Class of Signals in Sparse Phase Retrieval

 In Corollary~\ref{coro:3}, we claim that the result

 is better than~\eqref{dis-gesp} in Section~\ref{sec:3.2}.
-In this section, we provide one certain example to illustrate this strict superiority. \begin{example} Assume that both $\sqrt{k}$ and $\sqrt[4]{k}$ are integers.
+In this section, we provide a concrete example to illustrate this strict superiority. \begin{example} Assume that both $\sqrt{k}$ and $\sqrt[4]{k}$ are integers\footnote{In fact, we can also construct such examples even though this assumption does not hold.
+However, omitting it will lead to unnecessary complications in the construction (e.g., involving terms like $\ceiling{\sqrt{k}}$).}.
 Construct the target signal $\x$ as

 In this case, it can be calculated that the result in Corollary~\ref{coro:2} is

 while that in Corollary~\ref{coro:3} is